dilaouid/MangaList/README.md

 # MangaList
-toying around with Angular and Node
+toying around with Angular and Node (full Typescript)